 It is possible to beat this boss using a more control-orientated approach, but keep in mind you're also going to have to handle Poisonous creatures such as Pit Snake and Emperor Cobra along the way.
 Really though, the face is the place in this tricky encounter.

 Hero Power: Hunter's Call - 3 Mana.
 Reduce the cost of cards in your hand by 1.

 Hero Power: Charge!
 1 Mana.
 Give a minion Charge.

 Hero Power: Charrrrrge!!
 Passive.
 After you play a minion, give it Charge.

-Hero Power: Unknown.
+Hero Power: Stolen Time.
 10 Mana.
 Destroy 3 of your Mana Crystals.
 Take an extra turn.

 Hero Power: Dampen Magic - 2 Mana.
 Put a Counterspell Secret into the battlefield.

 When Brandlemar gains two Mana he will make use of that Hero Power.
 That means if you can't cast the spell in question on the turn before, you should not keep it during the Mulligan stage.
 If you have The Coin you can use it to bait out the Counterspell, otherwise be ready to play a spell you care less about, before casting the vital one!